caro46/Tetraploid_project/DBG2OLC_run.md

 ### [scaffold_builder_v2.2](https://scfbm.biomedcentral.com/articles/10.1186/1751-0473-8-23)
 The consensus step is taking forever.
 It is still running on Iqaluk but not sure if it is stuck...
 An option can be using `scaffold_builder` that uses `nucmer` to align scaffolds to the reference and make scaffolds bassed on the mapping.
 If 2 scaffolds map well to the same region (expected with our tetraploid genome), the scaffolds are kept separated.

+**Any contig that aligns entirely within a region that already contains a longer contig is not scaffolded and reported separately (as a duplicate region).**
 ```
 python scaffold_builder.py -q query_contigs.fna -r reference_genome.fna -p output_prefix [-t] [-i] [-a] [-b]
 ```